-We know that riding the ups and downs of the market can be uncomfortable.
-But it’s important to remember the investing principle of Warren Buffett, the world’s most successful investor: it’s time in the market, not timing the market that is the key to success.
+Riding the ups and downs of the market can be uncomfortable and confusing, especially for first-time investors.
+But it’s important to remember the investing principle of Warren Buffett, the world’s most successful investor: It’s time in the market, not timing the market that is the key to success.

 Short-term vs long-term investing

 What the graph below illustrates is that in the short-term the stock market can be volatile (meaning the share price fluctuates a lot).
-When this happens you can be sure the front pages of the papers are inundated with negative headlines.
+When this happens you can be sure the news headlines will be talking about it.

-This can make investing feel uncomfortable and risky but it’s important to keep it all in perspective.
-These setbacks only become losses if you sell your shares before they’ve had a chance to recover.
+This could make investing feel uncomfortable and risky but it’s important to keep it all in perspective.
+Setbacks only become losses if you sell your shares before they’ve had a chance to recover.

 While past performance is no guarantee of future performance, if you look back at history, these headline-grabbing moments don’t look so bad, do they?
 You wouldn’t want to miss out on those long-term gains because you stepped out at the wrong time.
 As Warren Buffett says, “trying to time the market is the number one mistake to avoid.”